-For Windows Store apps, you can use the visual designer provided in Blend for Microsoft Visual Studio 2012 for Windows 8.
-You can open a Visual Studio project in Blend by right-clicking the project in Solution Explorer and clicking Open in Blend.
-Alternatively, open the solution file (.sln) from within Blend.
+For Windows Store apps, you can use the visual designer provided in Blend for Microsoft Visual Studio 2013.
+You can open a Visual Studio project in Blend for Visual Studio by right-clicking the project in Solution Explorer and clicking Open in Blend.
+Alternatively, open the solution file (.sln) from within Blend for Visual Studio.

 You can use the Manifest Designer in Visual Studio to edit the app manifest file that describes your app package.
 The app manifest file is present in Windows Store apps written in all languages.
 The Manifest Designer has five tabs:

 - Capabilities.
-Specify system features or devices that your app can use, such as Internet access, current location, and music library access.
+Specify system features or devices that your app can use, such as Internet access, current location, and Music access.

 - Declarations.
 Add declarations for app contracts, like search and share target contracts, and specify their properties.